Taconic State Parkway: Dutchess County

 Continuing its easterly slant, the Taconic starts leveling out in Dutchess County, the largest county segment of any of the four counties along the road, entering the town of East Fishkill.
 Just south of the Miller Hill Road exit, the first in the county, the road widens, with grassy slopes on its east side.
 At this point the hills farther north are visible in the distance, and the valley to the west, between Hosner and Shenandoah mountains, opens up occasional scenic vistas to the west.

 A grade crossing with a flashing overhead warning beacon was replaced in 2000 by a grade-separated exit, making the Appalachian Trail's crossing here less hazardous.
 The Taconic levels off into a narrow section bearing due northeast along Hosner Mountain's steep west slope, with stone walls on either side.
-This ends after a mile with the Interstate 84 (I-84) interchange, the only full cloverleaf along the Taconic.
+This ends after a mile with the Interstate 84 (I-84) interchange.

 North of the Interstate Highway, the parkway bends to the northwest and starts to assume the character it retains through most of Dutchess County, with a wider, intermittently cleared median and gentler turns (their radii reaching almost 23000 ft, more than twice that of the widest curve in Putnam County), taking it through the now lower hills.
 There are still no shoulders.
 A closed rest area sits in the median between I-84 and the NY 52 exit 2 mi farther north.

 The road then bends back toward the northeast, narrowing again through some wooded stretches over the next few miles to the Beekman Road (County Route 9 or CR 9) exit.
 This area, rural and agricultural when the highway was built, has become more developed in the last decades, with residential subdivisions and golf courses replacing the silos and haystacks as landmarks off the road.

 A long curve back to the northwest again takes the Taconic to the first of its two interchanges with NY 82, at Arthursburg.
 Almost a mile to its north, the Arthursburg Road at-grade crossing was closed, and a southbound off-ramp and on-ramp were built.
 The road bends back north into the town of LaGrange to the next exit a half-mile (0.5 mi) beyond, at Noxon Road (CR 21), a new exit accessible only to northbound traffic via an off-ramp.